Atlanta Work Injury Lawyer

 - Reasonable burial expenses for dependents that die in an on-the-job accident

 - Payment for a widowed spouse until she remarries or cohabits with another person of the opposite sex

 If you have been injured in a work-related accident, you may be entitled to compensation.
-Report your accident immediately to your supervisor and seek legal assistance form a qualified attorney.
-Stokes & Kopitsky, P.A. has over 30 years’ experience representing injured workers and their families and has recovered millions of dollars in work related claims.
+Report your accident immediately to your supervisor and seek legal assistance from a qualified attorney.
+Stokes & Kopitsky, P.A. have decades of experience representing injured workers and their families and has recovered millions of dollars in work-related claims.
 Speak to an experienced Atlanta work injury attorney today by calling 404-892-0011 or contacting us online.